RPGGO-AI/l-gos-spec/schema_v1/game_v1.md

 #### `chapters`
 An array of `Chapter` objects, each representing a specific chapter in the game's storyline.

+#### `creator`
+The user ID of the string type, which is not required and is not specified, is parsed using a token

 #### `background_musics`
 An array of strings representing background music tracks or themes used in the game.
 These may be used to set the mood or enhance gameplay.